 Requirements, Guidelines and Prompts for Freshman Applicants

 The essays you submit will make a BIG difference in whether or not you are admitted to Plan II.
+The essays themselves are worth 40% of your admissions score, and will be factored into the 20% Plan II subjective fit as well.
 Plan II must often deny admissions to applicants with excellent grades and test scores who submit mediocre essays.
 A great essay can sweep us off our feet and perhaps make up for somewhat lower scores or relatively lackluster grades.

 What NOT to Do

 - Choose a very complicated and involved topic that you think will impress us